-- 3.4.1 Depression of protective airway reflexes and loss of airway patency. - 3.4.2 Depression of respiration. - 3.4.3 Depression of the cardiovascular system. - 3.4.4 Drug interactions or adverse reactions, including anaphylaxis. - 3.4.5 Individual variations in response to the drugs used, particularly in children, the elderly, and those with pre-existing medical diseases. - 3.4.6 Risks inherent to the wide variety of procedures performed under procedural sedation and/or analgesia. - 3.4.7 Risks associated with combinations of opioids and sedatives that are synergistic in depressing consciousness, respiration and cardiovascular function. - 3.4.8 Unexpected extreme sensitivity to the drugs used for procedural sedation which may result in unintentional loss of consciousness, and respiratory or cardiovascular depression. - 3.4.9 Risks associated with a patient with any serious medical condition, or who is at increased risks of cardiovascular, respiratory and/or airway compromise during procedural sedation. - 3.5 In general, medical / dental practitioners administering conscious (moderate) sedation should be able to manage patients who enter a state of deep sedation, whilst those administering deep sedation should be able to manage patients who enter a state of general anesthesia. - 3.6 An anaesthesiologist or an appropriately trained medical or dental practitioner must be present to monitor the patient throughout the procedure if: - (i) deep sedation is intended; - (ii) the patient has any serious medical condition, or is at increased risk of cardiovascular, respiratory or airway compromise during procedural sedation.
+- 3.4.1 Depression of protective airway reflexes and loss of airway patency. - 3.4.2 Depression of respiration. - 3.4.3 Depression of the cardiovascular system. - 3.4.4 Drug interactions or adverse reactions, including anaphylaxis. - 3.4.5 Individual variations in response to the drugs used, particularly in children, the elderly, and those with pre-existing medical diseases. - 3.4.6 Risks inherent to the wide variety of procedures performed under procedural sedation and/or analgesia. - 3.4.7 Risks associated with combinations of opioids and sedatives that are synergistic in depressing consciousness, respiration and cardiovascular function. - 3.4.8 Unexpected extreme sensitivity to the drugs used for procedural sedation which may result in unintentional loss of consciousness, and respiratory or cardiovascular depression. - 3.4.9 Risks associated with a patient with any serious medical condition2, or who is at increased risks of cardiovascular, respiratory and/or airway compromise during procedural sedation. - 3.5 In general, medical / dental practitioners administering conscious (moderate) sedation should be able to manage patients who enter a state of deep sedation, whilst those administering deep sedation should be able to manage patients who enter a state of general anesthesia. - 3.6 An anaesthesiologist or an appropriately trained medical or dental practitioner who is not participated in the procedure must be present to monitor the patient throughout the procedure if: - (ii) deep sedation is intended or a potent anaesthetic agent, such as Propofol, Etomidate and Thiopentone, with no specific antagonist will be administered; - (iii) the patient has any serious medical condition, or is at increased risk of cardiovascular, respiratory or airway compromise during procedural sedation.